 INTRODUCTION

-Kodo millet (Paspalum scrobiculatum L.) is well known by other names like rice grass, creeping paspalum, ditch millet, indian paspalum, cow grass etc. Kodo millet is a short-day and C4 plant.
+Kodo millet (Paspalum scrobiculatum L.) is well known by other names like rice grass, creeping paspalum, ditch millet, indian paspalum, cow grass, etc. Kodo millet is a short-day and C4 plant.
 It is a lesser-known crop with valuable nutritional benefits and climate resilience, positioning kodo millet as a promising candidate for future crop development with potential nutraceutical advantages.
 Kodo millet stands out among cereals due to its gluten-free nature, high phosphorus levels, and notable antioxidant properties, which may help lower the risk of cardiovascular diseases.
 Typically grown in rainfed regions by small-scale farmers, kodo millet is prized for both its grain and fodder.
 This hardy crop can withstand various environmental stresses, thriving in low-organic-matter soils with minimal resources, making it an ideal dual-purpose option for rainfed farming areas (Jeeva et al., 2024).
 It is a self-pollinating cereal with a tetraploid structure (2n = 4x = 40) that is part of the Poaceae family.
-It was domesticated in India approximately 3000 years ago and is one of the oldest varieties of small millets grown in India, the Philippines, Indonesia, Thailand, and parts of West Africa. (de Wetet al., 1983).
+It was domesticated in India approximately 3000 years ago and is one of the oldest varieties of small millets grown in India, the Philippines, Indonesia, Thailand, and parts of West Africa. (de Wet et al., 1983).
 The area dedicated to kodo millet production has significantly decreased over the past twenty years, as farmers have shifted towards cultivating paddy and maize, leaving kodo millet primarily in arid regions.
 Key states where kodo millet is cultivated include Madhya Pradesh, Chhattisgarh, Tamil Nadu, Gujarat, and Karnataka.
 Kodo millet grains are rich in high-value proteins (8.9%), contain carbohydrates (66.2%), have low fat content (2.55%), and are also a good source of iron (23.4 ppm) and calcium (15.3 mg/100 g) (Longvah et al., 2017).
 The appropriate timing for crop harvesting is a crucial element that influences the quality of seed production and ultimately impacts the performance of the subsequent crop.
 Understanding the seed development patterns and maturation duration is essential for seed production, especially since information on small millets is limited.
 When seeds reach physiological maturity, they achieve their highest dry matter content while significantly reducing moisture levels; at this stage, if the seeds exhibit their maximum germination capacity and vigor, it is optimal to proceed with harvesting.
 (Patrick and Offler, 2001).